Here are some commonly asked questions and their answers to guide you in learning more about Level IT Up and what it can do for you.

 Why is the Level IT Up concept important for Winnipeg?

 In a recent census, the population of the Winnipeg metropolitan area was listed as 811,900.
-Given that at least 1% (this may range as high as 1 in 68, according to the Center for Disease Control in USA) of the population is affected by ASD, there would be an estimated 8,119 individuals with ASD living in this area.
+Given that at least 1% (this may range as high as 1 in 66, according to the (Public Health Agency of Canada) of the population is affected by ASD, there would be an estimated 8,119 individuals with ASD living in this area.
 An estimated 27% are between ages 20 to 30 (our initial target age range), and this would yield a potential candidate pool of 2,192 people.
 Of these, approximately 1 in 6 will already have some kind of gainful employment, leaving 1826 unemployed.
 Of those, some will have severe impacts and will not be a good fit for our endeavours.
 Using National Survey of Child Health estimates for 2011–2012, the prevalence of severe or moderate ASD among U.S. children of ages 2–17 years was 0.8% , leaving 99.2% of those with ASD as potentially employable.

-Through the chairing of a growing alliance of similar businesses around the world known as Neurowrx, Anne Kresta, who will serve as Level IT Up’s first President and Executive Director, has learned much about the many different business models, training processes, job coaching scenarios, employer outreach, retention, and support processes in an open-share format.
+Through the chairing of a growing alliance of similar businesses around the world known as Neurowrx, Anne Kresta, Level IT Up’s inaugural President and CEO, has learned much about the many different business models, training processes, job coaching scenarios, employer outreach, retention, and support processes in an open-share format.
 These businesses are acting as mentors to Level IT Up, with Meticulon providing access to all of their recruitment and training materials for use in our enterprise.
 MindShift, in Fargo, ND, has provided additional insight more relevant to our economic landscape.
 At present, no such social enterprise is at work in Winnipeg, and interest and demand for this kind of service is growing.
 We recently completed a feasibility study that supported our concept and we are using it to inform our planning and practice.

 Within Winnipeg, we have a growing ICT sector as well as larger companies who have departments dedicated to internal development and support of information technology.